bpucker/teaching/FRX_DataLiteracyInGenomeResearch/README.md

 Please feel free to reuse the materials in your courses.
 We would appreciate if you could acknowledge the source.

+## Interested in ONT sequencing?
+We described the technology, the recent progress in the research field and future developments in a review article: "[Plant genome sequence assembly in the era of long reads: Progress, challenges and future directions](https://doi.org/10.1017/qpb.2021.18)"

 ## References
 This repository.